ovh/docs/pages/platform/public-cloud/replacing_lost_ssh_key/guide.en-gb.md

 > [!primary]
 >
-If you would like to store an SSH key in the OVHcloud Control Panel, we recommend to use RSA, or ECDSA encryption.
+If you would like to store an SSH key in the OVHcloud Control Panel, we recommend to use RSA or ECDSA encryption.
 ED25519 is currently not supported.
 >

 After mounting your instance's disk in [rescue mode](https://docs.ovh.com/gb/en/public-cloud/put_an_instance_in_rescue_mode/), you will be able to access all your files.
 The file containing your SSH keys is shown below: